SPONSORED: DELL UK GRAPHIC DESIGN TOOLKIT

-Bloggers are now seen as Influencers, and in a just a few more years I predict being a Blogger will be a viable career option alongside long-standing fashion career paths such as Editor, Fashion Designer and Buyer.
+I have been blogging for just over six years and I have seen the idea of blogging become, "oh its just a girl in her bedroom," to be recognised as a sub industry in its own right, within the fashion Industry.
+Technically my workspace is in my bedroom, but from that computer, I am able to create, plan shoots, and collaborate with brands.
+Bloggers are now seen as Influencers, and in a just a few more years I predict being a Blogger will be a viable career option alongside long-standing fashion career paths such as Editor, fashion Designer and Buyer.

-She didn’t disappoint!
+She didn't disappoint!
 It was a fun easy-going session that had a mix of her valuable graphic Design expertise and lovely goofy personality that put everyone at ease.
-The workshop was primarily focused on typography, and she demonstrated on a Dell XPS laptop how to add writing to our photography.
+The workshop was primarily focused on typography.
 Your signature is your own so she really hit home about using the medium to complement your brand.
 The tools are something I can not only use for Adorngirl, but in my photography jobs too.
 Here is what I took away from the workshop:

-- What is branding, and what is your brand?
+What is your branding?
 What do people associate with you, and would they be able to recognise your work without seeing your blog header.

-- Your tools.
-Use ink and brushes to draw out words, then scan into the computer, rather than sourcing hand written typography, than everyone has access to.
+Your tools.
+Whether using a Wacom tablet or ink and brushes to draw out words, then scan into the computer.
+Create yourself, rather than sourcing hand written typography, than everyone has access to.